When we use your personal data, Arun District Council is the data controller.

 You can find out more from https://www.arun.gov.uk/fraud

-We use a range of social media services to publicise Council news, stories, offers and events and to receive comments and feedback from residents including through direct messages, which are private, and through posts which are public to other social media users.
+We use a range of social media services to publicise our news, stories, offers and events and to receive comments and feedback from residents including through direct messages (which are private) and through posts which are public to other social media users.

 The information you provide via social media is subject to the social media service providers' privacy notices and policies.
-Any information you post on the Council's social media platforms is also subject to the council's social media policy.
+Any information you post on our social media platforms is also subject to our social media policy.

-When you telephone the Council, including when you call the Council's Contact Centre, your call may be recorded.
+When you contact us by phone, including when you call our contact centre, your call may be recorded.
 The reasons for this include to help with staff training, to maintain records of conversations, to help with the detection, investigation and prevention of crime.
-Internal and external calls from Contact Centre staff are recorded.
+Internal and external calls from our staff are recorded.
 We will tell you if your call is being recorded.

 During a call where an advisor seeks advice from the back office whilst the customer is on the line, that interaction would also be recorded.
 This will provide a fuller picture of the call including the advice given in the event there was a query or complaint at a later stage.
 Any call (internal and external) made from an Arun Direct extension with call recording attached to that particular extension would also be recorded.

-Recordings are retained in line with the requirements of each of the Council's service areas.
+Recordings are retained in line with the requirements of each of our service areas.